 Organic matter is simply dead plant or animal tissue.
 Or animal excrement (poop).
 Organic matter as it decomposes will return to the soil whatever it was made of, for the next cycle of life to use.
 So organic matter gives the soil good structure and helps make it more fertile at the same time.
 How do you add this organic matter to your soil?
 There are many ways and many schools of thought.
 I’ll tell you about a few.
 But remember…

 The most important thing is to just do it!

 Your garden is depending on you.

 First, COMPOST.
-Every gardener should be making compost*.
+Every gardener should be making compost.
 There are many types of composters from homemade to purchased, from large and elaborate to a bucket in the garden.
 But the concept is the same.
 It is a container or area in which you put organic matter and vegetable kitchen scraps to decompose.
-Learn how to make great compost here and here is a post about advanced composting.
-But if you don’t have one already You need a composter!
+But if you don’t have one already You Need A Composter!